deepak6174/FlaskMarket/README.md

 # FlaskMarket

-Flask project contains a working example of a Flask project with features:
+This project contains a working example of a market application with features:

 - A platform to sell and buy products.
 - It has a register page.